imaNNeo/fl_chart/CONTRIBUTING.md

 When you are done in your PR, it's time to write a changelog for you changes.

-Most of the times, there will be a [newVersion](https://github.com/imaNNeoFighT/fl_chart/blob/dev/CHANGELOG.md#newversion) tag at the top of the `CHANGELOG.md` file in the `dev` branch.
+Most of the times, there will be a [newVersion](https://github.com/imaNNeoFighT/fl_chart/blob/master/CHANGELOG.md#newversion) tag at the top of the `CHANGELOG.md` file in the `master` branch.
 If it doesn't exist, you can write it and write your change below that.

 Each change should be started with one of the following prefixes:
 1. **IMPROVEMENT** (When you are improving something, for example improving performance)